Free and Confidential Pregnancy Testing Services

 The difference between a blood test and a urine test is that urine pregnancy testing detects hCG in the urine, while the blood test detects hCG in the bloodstream.
 However in most cases, urine-based pregnancy testing is preferred.
 At the Open Arms Pregnancy Clinic we perform free urine pregnancy testing.
 Our pregnancy testing can detect pregnancy as early as 1 day after a missed period.
 Depending on the time of implantation and the level of hCG hormone, our pregnancy testing may pick up a positive result as early as seven days post conception (21 to 24 days after the first day of your last menstrual period).

 Emergency Contraceptive Pills (ECPs) are often called the "morning after pill."
 In the United States, there are two kinds of ECPs.
 One is called Plan B One-Step.
 The other is called Next Choice.
 The "morning after pill" might work before pregnancy begins, but if you suspect you might be pregnant the FDA recommends taking a pregnancy test.

 According to WomensHealth.gov after you have taken ECPs, your next period may come sooner or later than normal.
 Most women will get their period within 7 days of the expected date.
 Your period also may be heavier, lighter, or more spotty than normal.
 If you do not get your period in 3 weeks or if you think you might be pregnant after taking ECPs, get a pregnancy test.

-Open Arms Pregnancy Clinic provides free pregnancy testing that are 99.8% accurate.
+Open Arms Pregnancy Clinic provides free pregnancy testing that is 99.8% accurate.
+Schedule a pregnancy test.